OUR PRIVATE HISTORY

 I grew up in the most polluted region of Puerto Rico and in one of the most environmentally battered areas in the Americas.
 My coastal town of Barceloneta looked out at the Atlantic Ocean.
 Yet, set against that pristine view, the largest pharmaceutical industrial complex in the world surrounded the agricultural lands of my hometown and damned the town with polluted water and toxic chemicals: PAH'sm TBT, and POP pesticides such as DDT, dieldrin, endrin, toxaphene, and plenty more.
 A mile from my backyard swing, Pfizer leaked out methylene chloride gas, violating - time after time - the Clean Air Act.
 Right next to Pfizer, Upjohn leaked, right into our aquifers, thousands of gallons each year of waste material containing poisonous carbon tetrachloride.
 Fourteen industries determined the quality of the air I breathed and the water I drank.
 I know in my body what deregulation and corporate greed can do to communities.
 When my girls were born in Colorado I was grateful they were not born in Barceloneta.
 But that was before I knew all the facts of what shameful decades of deregulation have also done to Colorado and this country of the north.
 My family is not safe here either.

-I founded AFC+A in 2010 hoping to build a bold nonprofit that could showcase - through an annual festival of ideas and call to actions - the potential roles of artists, scientists, academics, and committed citizens in facilitating landscapes of sustainability.
+I founded AFC+A in 2008 hoping to build a bold nonprofit that could showcase the potential roles of artists, scientists, academics, and committed citizens in facilitating landscapes of sustainability.

 As a Latina I believe that diversity is the most important conservation strategy we can pursue and that the richness of our Latino American culture is an asset in the work ahead.
 Our cultura is grounded in shared values embedded in reverence for mother earth.
 Twenty thousand plus years of indigenous genes still drive the cultures of the Americas of the South and reverberate for generations in the families migrating to the North.
 Preservationist and protectionist values resonate in our religions, our social structures, our agricultural practices, and our arts and crafts; especially in our arts.